Illinois Retired Teachers Association

 - Three letters of recommendation, from other than family members, must accompany the application.
 Please include name of reference, applicant’s relationship to the reference, and a means of contacting the reference.

-- A transcript from all colleges attended by the student must accompany the application.
+- An official transcript from all colleges attended by the student must accompany the application.

 - Each applicant must sign a Consent to Release Information form authorizing the IRTA Foundation to verify the accuracy of all information and documentation submitted with the scholarship application.